dzekelid/series/_listings/eventbrite/seriesidevents-post-openapi.md

 x-collection-name: Eventbrite
 x-complete: 0
 info:
-  title: Eventbrite Add Series  Events
+  title: Eventbrite Post Series Events
   description: |-
     Creates more event dates or updates or deletes existing event dates in a repeating event series.
 In order for a series date to be deleted or updated, there must be no pending or completed orders for that date.
   version: 1.0.0
-host: www.eventbriteapi.com
+host: www.eventbrite.com
-basePath: /v3
+basePath: /%7Bdata-type%7D/
 schemes:
 - http
 produces: